Jason Heyward Player Props: Dodgers vs. Yankees

-Jason Heyward and his .448 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the New York Yankees and Luis Severino on June 2 at 10:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.469 on-base percentage in past 10 games, 117 points above season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Dodger Stadium, Saturday at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Nationals.
+He had two hits (going 2-for-4 with a double) in his last appearance against the Yankees.

 Jason Heyward Game Info & Props vs. the Yankees